 - Helmets matter.

-Learn about how the AAC helps facilitate the use of public lands here.
+Learn about how the AAC is working to streamline the permitting process here.

 A sensible fixed anchor policy can help manage the climbing experience, enhance safety, reduce the need for land management restrictions and provide outstanding recreational opportunities.

 We are working closely with the Access Fund and the D.O. #41 Coalition to create national guidance for land managers of Wilderness areas that makes clear that climbing is an appropriate activity and that fixed anchors are necessary tools for climbing.